 2 sprigs thyme

-Pat dry beef cubes then sprinkle with salt and pepper.
-Heat oil in a cast iron pan over high heat.
-Brown beef cubes well on all sides.
+Pat dry beef cubes then coat it in salt, pepper and flour.
+Heat 3 Tbs oil in a cast iron pan over high heat.
+Brown beef cubes well on all sides; a few pieces at a time; do not overcrowd.
+Cook, turning beef until it is browned on all sides, about 5 minutes per batch; add more oil as needed between batches.
 Remove and place on a plate until needed.